 Tailor-Made Tip: Look out for the bottleneck dungeon into which prisoners were lowered or dropped.
 During the religious conflicts of the late 1600s it was temporary "home" to no fewer than 17 prisoners.

-If you are enjoying this top ten, remember and subscribe to our mailing list to receive our latest blog posts.
+If you are enjoying this post, remember and subscribe to my mailing list to receive my latest blog posts.

 8. Kildrummy Castle